GustafEnebog/sheldon/README.md

 </span>

 The pace control gives the user:
-•	the date for the official deadline as well as a user set deadline
+*	the date for the official deadline as well as a user set deadline
-•	Remaining time until the official deadline as well as a user set deadline
+*	Remaining time until the official deadline as well as a user set deadline
-•	Necessary pace to make the deadline as well as a user set deadline in the form of:
+*	Necessary pace to make the deadline as well as a user set deadline in the form of:
     - Number of units to do per day, or if that number is less then one: Number of days per units

-Please see: "Features to implement in the future" for a description of the planned Pace Control
+Pace control should also calculate the average time you spend on a unit, average this out and base average time spent on a unit based on a smart algorithm utilysing this data.

 <img src="images-for-readme/pace-control.jpg" width="700" height="auto">

 <span style="color:#1591ea;font-weight:700;font-size:20px">
-Situational Awarenes
+Situational Awarenes*
 </span>

 the Situational Awareness-"panel" helps the user keep track of where he has been and what he has done on each unit.
-Thus each unit has a text/checkbox relating where the user can indicate how much of that unit he has completed as well as remember units if he want to return to them in the future:
+Each unit has a text/checkbox where the user can indicate how much of the unit he has completed as well as to remember units if he want to return to them in the future.
+This gives the user a sense of "Situational Awareness" for the course:

 •	"Been here" - Text appears automatically from the first time (and onwards) the user visits the unit
 •	"Read" - User can check this checkbox once he has read yet not understood the unit (and therefore need to return to it later).
-•	"Understood" - User can check this checkbox when he.
-If this checkbox is checked without the "Read" checkbox being previoously checked that checkbox will also automatically be checked simoultaniously
+•	"Understood" - User can check this checkbox when he considers himself "finished" with the unit.
+The "Read"-checkbox will be automatically checked (if it was note already by the user) when the "Understood"-checkbox is checked.
 •	"Bookmark" - User can bookmark pages for future refence

-This is also reflected through with color coding of the units in the Syllabus. giving the user a sense of "Situational Awareness" for the course.
-This is also taken as a base for calcuating the "pace control"-feature.
+This will be reflected with color coding of the units in the Syllabus:

 •	Original state - background color: #FFFFFF
 •	"Been here" - background color: #E5E5E5